 Are JBL wireless headphones better than AirPods or JBL wired earbuds?

 The Apple AirPods 2 Truly Wireless 2019 headphones are superior to the JBL Tune 220TWS Truly Wireless.
-Apple headphones are more comfortable, luxurious, have more bass and battery life, and offer customization options.
+Apple products are more comfortable, luxurious, have more bass and battery life, and offer customization options.

 Hooke Audio hopes this article has been helpful for you.
-If you are looking to get a pair of high-quality wireless earbuds that won’t break the bank, JBL is an excellent choice.
+If you are looking to get a perfect pair of high-quality wireless earbuds that won’t break the bank, JBL Tune is an excellent choice.

 With long battery life and sound quality that can be customized depending on your needs, these headphones are perfect for any music lover or athlete who wants to listen to their favorite tunes while they exercise.

 The only downside may be the price tag which can vary based on what your budget looks like but in general, these headphones will last years with proper care!